 - If you are on a budget, the startup fee can be a buzz kill.
 ShareASale also takes 20% fees on every affiliate transaction.
 For example, if your affiliate earns $4 per sale, ShareASale takes another 40 cents.
 However, compared to other pro networks like CJ and Linkshare, it’s the most affordable of the pro networks both in startup and transaction-based fees.

-Start by signing up as a merchant here.
+Getting Started: Start by signing up as a merchant here.
 You aren’t obligated to pay the setup fee until you complete tracking implementation and testing so go ahead and get started.
 Upon logging in, you’ll see ShareASale’s helpful merchant setup wizard, which walks you through an 8-step launch process.

 3 Success Tips for Your Affiliate Program